Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: SED fitting method

 We chose a classical delayed SFH with an optional constant burst or quench recent event (\texttt{sfhdelayed\_bq} module).
-We explored quite widely the parameter space of both the age of the burst or quench episode (from 10 to 500~Myrs in look-back time), and the ratio of after/before spans more than 2 orders of magnitude.
+We explored a wide range of parameters for both the age of the burst or quench episode (from 10 to 500~Myrs in look-back time) and the after/before ratio (spanning more than two orders of magnitude).
 We assumed the age of the first-born stars to be 12.7~Gyrs, corresponding to a birth around the epoch of reionization ($z\sim 6$).
-Regarding the stellar continuum, we used SSPs of \citet{BruzualCharlot03} and restricted the values of stellar metallicity to 0.008 and 0.02, judging lower metallicities would be irrelevant for a nearby and evolved galaxy like UGC~8179.
+Regarding the stellar continuum, we used SSPs of \citet{BruzualCharlot03} and restricted the values of stellar metallicity to 0.008 and 0.02, judging lower metallicities would be irrelevant for a nearby and evolved galaxy such as UGC~8179.
 For nebular emission, we used \texttt{nebular} module, where emission lines are computed using the photoionization model \texttt{CLOUDY} \citep{Ferland17,VillaVelez21}.
 Concerning dust attenuation, we adopted the attenuation law described by \citet{CharlotFall00}: the light of young stars ($< 10$~Myrs) suffers from the attenuation by both the dust in their birth cloud, and the ISM dust.
 We needed to finely sample a range in $A_V$ to (i) fit the UV-optical part of the spectrum, (ii) explore the degeneracy between the dust reddening and the light from the old stellar population, and (iii) create a wider lever arm on IR emission.
 Finally, the dust emission was computed from templates of \citet{Dale14} based on nearby star-forming galaxies.
-We adopted the fiducial value of $\alpha=2$ for the power law slope and allowed some freedom on radiation field and PAH to fit the mid-IR measurements of WISE bands.
+We adopted the fiducial value of $\alpha=2$ for the power-law slope and allowed some freedom on radiation field and PAH to fit the mid-IR measurements of the WISE bands.
 The intergalactic medium absorption follows the prescription of \citet{Meiksin06}.
 The entry parameters and module names can be found in Table~\ref{tab:param_cigale}.